Can I Get A USA partner Visa?

 USA partner visa for short term visiting

-If you a national of a visa waiver country, you may be eligible to travel to the US for up to 90 days to visit your US-based partner.
+If you are a national of a visa waiver country, you may be eligible to travel to the US for up to 90 days to visit your US-based partner.
 This is a quicker and cheaper process compared to visa applications.

 To travel visa-free you must first have ESTA authorization.